 Other food sources include spinach, bananas, peaches, carrots, green beans and potatoes.

 In order to be sure you get enough selenium in your diet, aim to incorporate a variety of foods with selenium into your meals.
 Here are some mouth-watering recipes that include plenty of this trace element:

 - Creamy Cauliflower, Carrot and Brazil Nut Soup

 - Baked Eggs and Spinach Recipe

-Chronically high intakes of selenium from supplements can lead to unwanted side effects.
-Some early signs of of excess intake include bad breath (specifically a garlic odor) and a metallic taste in the mouth, while other symptoms may include skin lesions and rashes, nausea, diarrhea, fatigue, irritability, and nervous system abnormalities.
+Chronically high intakes from supplements can lead to unwanted side effects.
+Some early signs of of excess intake include bad breath (specifically a garlic odor) and a metallic taste in the mouth, while other symptoms may include skin lesions and rashes, nausea, diarrhea, fatigue, irritability and nervous system abnormalities.

 As long as you eat a variety of foods with selenium regularly, there is probably no need to supplement.
 However, if you suspect you may be deficient, speak to your doctor about safely supplementing.